 Amazon EC2 Documentation

-Amazon Elastic Compute Cloud (Amazon EC2) presents a true virtual computing environment, allowing you to use web service interfaces to launch instances with a variety of operating systems, load them with your custom application environment, manage your network’s access permissions, and run your image using scalable computing instances.
+Amazon Elastic Compute Cloud (Amazon EC2) is designed to present a virtual computing environment, allowing you to use web service interfaces to launch instances with a variety of operating systems, load them with your custom application environment, manage your network’s access permissions, and run your image using scalable computing instances.

 To use Amazon EC2, you simply: